-Published by Annie Yueh, Editor, JADPRO • 10 months ago
+Published by Annie Yueh, Editor, JADPRO • One year ago

 Exhibiting at a conference may be one of the most exciting things a journal editor gets to do.
 Working under a self-imposed state of isolation for most of the year, editors who have the opportunity to attend a conference get to finally meet face-to-face with the people who matter the most to their publication: its readers.